rotki/rotki/docs/api.rst

    :statuscode 200: Assets succesfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.
+One of the assets provided is already on the list.
    :statuscode 500: Internal Rotki error

 .. http:delete:: /api/(version)/assets/ignored/